KunMinX/Linkage-RecyclerView/README_EN.md

 linkage.init(items);
 ```

-Note: Since JSON entity classes are used, they must be configured to ProGuard rule before being packaged into Apk:
+Note: If using JSON, configure an obfuscated whitelist for this entity class in ProGuard Rules:

 ```java
 -keep class com.kunminx.linkage.bean.** {*;}